 You’re never getting rid of your blackheads – and here’s why you shouldn’t!

-beauty makeup blog
+Charlotta Eve beauty and makeup blog portrait

 You know that eternal combat against blackheads?
 The never-ending search for a product, that would minimize your pores and make your skin clear and smooth?
 I have some bad and some good news for you.